AWS Case Study: Intuit

 A record 18.76 million taxpayers used either the desktop or online version of Intuit’s TurboTax this year, up 11 percent from 2008, with two-thirds of those customers filing online.
 As the IRS continues its efforts to increase the percentage of returns filed electronically, Intuit took proactive measures to uncover potential reliability and performance problems well before April 15.

-To that end, Intuit set quality and performance goals for the site and decided to test steadily increasing user loads, with the ultimate goal of testing at least 200% of their anticipated peak of concurrent users on tax day.
+To that end, Intuit set quality and performance goals for the site and decided to test steadily increasing user loads, with the ultimate goal of testing at least 200 percent of their anticipated peak of concurrent users on tax day.
 It was clearly going to be cost prohibitive to build the infrastructure necessary to meet that goal, and do it quickly.
-As a result, Intuit turned to Amazon Web Services and Amazon EC2.
+As a result, Intuit turned to Amazon Web Services (AWS) and Amazon Elastic Compute Cloud (Amazon EC2).
 With AWS, Intuit now had an elastic test environment which would enable them to scale their tests to an unlimited amount of virtual users.

-While Amazon Web Services could provide the infrastructure, Intuit still needed an enterprise-class load testing solution that could manage the terabytes of test data that would be generated—one that would leverage the Cloud to meet expected traffic surges, particularly given the mission critical aspect of online filing.
+While AWS could provide the infrastructure, Intuit still needed an enterprise-class load testing solution that could manage the terabytes of test data that would be generated—one that would leverage the AWS Cloud to meet expected traffic surges, particularly given the mission critical aspect of online filing.

 Intuit found that SOASTA’s CloudTest was the only enterprise-class on-demand service that met all of its needs.
 Intuit chose SOASTA because its CloudTest-EC2 On-Demand service provided the ability to quickly and precisely replicate anticipated user load for the TurboTax site.
 The testing service realistically simulates a variety of unconstrained user scenarios, accurately measures site performance from load generated via Amazon EC2, and provides granular, real time reporting to help pinpoint and address potential issues.
 Unlike other solutions, SOASTA’s cloud testing experts leverage Amazon EC2 to quickly and affordably simulate the real web environment and its’ unique characteristics.